polarfire-soc/polarfire-soc-video-kit-reference-design/Readme.md

 ## Board configuration

-Setting up the jumpers on the SEV Kit, refer to the [SEV Kit user's guide](https://mi-v-ecosystem.github.io/redirects/boards-mpfs-sev-kit-sev-kit-user-guide).
+Setting up the jumpers on the PolarFire SoC Video Kit, refer to the [Video Kit user's guide](https://mi-v-ecosystem.github.io/redirects/boards-mpfs-sev-kit-sev-kit-user-guide).
-The latest Linux images for the SEV Kit are available from the releases section of the [Meta PolarFire SoC Yocto BSP](https://mi-v-ecosystem.github.io/redirects/releases-meta-polarfire-soc-yocto-bsp) repository.
+The latest Linux images for the PolarFire SoC Video Kit are available from the releases section of the [Meta PolarFire SoC Yocto BSP](https://mi-v-ecosystem.github.io/redirects/releases-meta-polarfire-soc-yocto-bsp) repository.

 ## MSS Configuration